Wales trample Italy in Six Nations opener

 "We can't lose the penalty count 15-5 and still win matches," O'Shea said.

-"Wales were the better side today in the end, but I think that we were the better side in the first half and we have to make sure we change the perception of people that look at us... so we are refereed on a level playing field," Conor said.
+"Wales were the better side today in the end, but I think that we were the better side in the first half and we have to make sure we change the perception of people that look at us... so we are refereed on a level playing field."

 - Reuters